opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

 ## Videos

 At the moment it is not possible for external contributors to upload videos to the documentation.
-Please open a ticket .
+Please open a ticket in case you want to add a video.